SUSE/release-notes/README.md

-# SUSE Linux Enterprise Micro Release Notes
+# SUSE Release Notes

-This repository contains release notes for SUSE Linux Enterprise Micro written in [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/).
+This repository contains release notes for SUSE products.
+They are written in [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/).

+Currently the repository contains release notes for these products:
+* SL Micro

 ## How to contribute